abiosoft/bgrun/README.md

 # bgrun

-A simple tool to start a process in background and gets the pid.
+A simple tool to start a process in background and get the pid.

 ## Usage